 May 2020: John Harrington, Commissioner of the Minnesota Department of Public Safety Commissioner, and Maureen Ramirez, Office of Economic Opportunity at the MN Department Employment and Economic Development, provided updates on the state’s plans related to COVID-19, including financial opportunities.

 March 2020: Ramsey County Attorney John J. Choi met with interfaith clergy for a candid, far-reaching discussion about the criminal justice system in Ramsey County and Minnesota.
 Attorney Choi has been on the cutting edge of many issues that affect our congregations and communities.

-November 2019: Gun violence, with Officer Anthony Brown from the Saint Paul Police Department and Rev. Darryl Spence from Community Action Partnership
+November 2019: Officer Anthony Brown from the Saint Paul Police Department and Rev. Darryl Spence from Community Action Partnership addressed gun violence.

 July 2019: John Harrington, Minnesota Department of Public Safety Commissioner, shared ideas about how to heal our community and encouraged us to learn more about the effects of trauma and about trauma-informed care.